Communist Party USA: History

 In June 2014, the party held its 30th National Convention in Chicago.
-On April 7, 2021, the party announced that it intended to run candidates in elections again, after a hiatus of over thirty years.
+On April 7, 2021, the party announced that it intended to run candidates in elections again, after a hiatus of over 30 years.
 Steven Estrada, who ran for city council in Long Beach, was one of the first candidates to run as an open member of the CPUSA again (although Long Beach local elections are officially non-partisan).
 Estrada received 8.5% of the vote.
 In 2025 the party increased its electoral activity, fielding candidates for city council in Ithaca and Northampton, with both candidates advancing from the primary.
 That November, their candidate in Ithaca, Hannah Shvets, was elected with 64% of the vote.
 Additionally, Communist Party member Daniel Carson was elected to the Bangor city council, coming in second place out of nine candidates (the top three were elected) in a non-partisan election.

 In July 2024, dissenting members of the CPUSA formed their own party, the American Communist Party, citing the CPUSA's support for the Democratic Party and alleged abandonment of Marxism–Leninism, with online political commentators Haz Al-Din as its founding chairman and Jackson Hinkle as a founding Plenary Committee member.
 The party, Al-Din, and Hinkle have drawn criticism for populist tactics such as MAGA Communism.

+In May 2026, party co-chair Joe Sims announced on social media that the CPUSA would be re-establishing its theoretical journal Political Affairs; however, no timeline on an official relaunch date has been announced.